MattOhare1999/dissertation/documentation/timelog.md

 ### 28 Sept 2019

 *0.5 hour* Installed Anaconda and Jupyter Notebook
 *1 hour* Re-read project guidance notes to give me a full undertsanding.
-Also set up Zotero as a reference manager.
+Also downloaded Zotero (but didn't set up) as a reference manager.

+### 1 Oct 2019

+*1 hour* Set up Zotero on both pc and laptop.
+There was some troubleshooting involved to get it to work.